IT Support & Cybersecurity for Canadian Accounting Firms

 Who this is for

-This service is built for Canadian accounting firms, CPA practices, and bookkeeping firms with 10 to 150 users.
-Our IT services for CPA firms include everything from managed IT for CPAs to full cybersecurity coverage.
-If your firm handles client financial records, tax filings, and sensitive personal information, and your current IT support can’t prove their security posture, it’s a fit.
+This service is built for Canadian accounting firms, CPA practices, and bookkeeping firms with 10 to 150 users, from solo CPAs and tax shops to bookkeeping firms, audit and assurance practices, and virtual-CFO advisory firms.
+If your firm handles client financial records, tax filings, and sensitive personal information, and your current IT support can’t prove its security posture, it’s a fit.

 “Before Fusion, our IT firm thought a shared password and a Dropbox folder counted as a tax-season workflow.
 Fusion gave us CISSP-led controls, a written incident plan our partners could actually read, and a backup we tested instead of hoped for.
 Cyber insurance renewal was the easiest hour of our year.”